ucsc/pantheon-workflow/README.md

 _note:_ _as primarily a WordPress developer, the following examples are based on WordPress; however, the same principles apply to Drupal development_

 The workaround for Pantheon's strict `Git` repo policy is to create _two_ sites on your local development machine.
 One site is simply a clone of your Pantheon `DEV` site, with its strict Git policy.

-The second install is for developing your theme or plugins, which can be committed, pushed to and pulled from their own respective `Git` repos.
+The second local install is for developing your theme or plugins, which can be committed, pushed to and pulled from their own respective `Git` repos.
 It is important that you have two **complete** WP installs -- WordPress Core, database, etc. -- The reason for this will be explained later.
 The scripts included in this repo are used to keep everything in sync.

 ### Scripts